-2. Project steps, which are broken down into three parts:
+- Project steps, which are broken down into two parts:

 The last step to creating your project draft is to set the maximum number of projects that you are willing to accept at one time.
 We limit this to 20.
 When you’re finished drafting your project, submit it.
 You’ll see it display in the Under Review tab with a timestamp.

 We'll review for completeness and professionalism.
 And that’s it!
 You’ll be up and running and ready for clients to find you!

 A project can be in one of three stages.

 - Under Review/Pending Approval: Our team is reviewing for completeness and professionalism.
 You’ll be notified when the review is complete.

 - Approved/Accepted: Congratulations!
 The project will move to your active projects tab, and be switched on automatically.
 You’ll receive an email confirming that your project is live.

 - Needs Changes: Check your email for an update and suggestions from our team.
 You can choose to apply the notes and resubmit your project, or remove it and start a new one.

 Preview or edit a project